 If you are evaluating embedded iPaaS products, you can generally consider whether its purpose-built for embedding a positive quality.
 That doesn't mean other models aren't valid as well, and it doesn't mean that every purpose-built embedded iPaaS is better than every traditional iPaaS for meeting your needs.
 You also must consider that, since this is a relatively new approach to SaaS integration, your options are much more limited.

-Pro Tip: You may need to go beyond what the website says, if you're evaluating what appears to be a purpose-built iPaaS.
+Pro Tip: You may need to go beyond what the website says when you're evaluating what appears to be a purpose-built iPaaS.
 There are vendors who started as traditional iPaaS, but pivoted early to the "embed" approach.
 This means their product, at least early on, was NOT purpose built for "embed" use cases.
 Use the Wayback Machine to evaluate how they originally marketed their product to sniff out if this is the case.
 Then ensure they can communicate why they made the change and what the did with their product to ensure it's optimized for the "embed" use cases.

 Many traditional iPaaS vendors now offer "embed" features that allow their product to behave as an embedded iPaaS.
 This is probably the most prevalent type of embedded iPaaS products out there, because 1) the iPaaS space overall is crowded and well-established and 2) many of these vendors are realizing that "embed" uses cases support better unit economics.
+Read: R&D and marketing dollars are funneling here.

 One advantage to this type of iPaaS is that many of these vendors have been around for a while and have demonstrated success.
-Going traditional with embed features opens your possibilities to more established players.
+Going with traditional iPaaS with embed features opens your possibilities to more established players.

 There are also vendors who effectively offer embedded integration capabilities, but don't necessarily call themselves an embedded iPaaS.
 Typically, this is because, while SaaS integration is part of what they offer, their product vision is built around other related features.
 For example, some products market more around the fact that they help you build out an integration marketplace more than the data integration engine itself.